Eagleworld

 Eagleworld.

-More than 100 falcons and eagles are housed in the eagle reserve, located approx. 20 km south of Skagen.
-The Eagle Reserve was started in 1980 by Frank Wenzel.
-After his death, the Eagle Reserve is run by his son Peter Frank Wenzel.
-It is highly recommended to visit when you are a campground at Sindal Camping or otherwise in the area.
+More than 100 falcons and eagles live in the reserve, about 20 km south of Skagen.
+The Eagle Reserve was founded in 1980 by Frank Wenzel.
+It is now run by his son, Peter Frank Wenzel.
+A visit is recommended if you are staying at Sindal Camping or nearby.